1409e/se-assignment-1-setting-up-your-developer-environment-1409e/README.md

-- A GitHub repository containing a sample project initialized with Git and any necessary configuration files (e.g., .gitignore).
+- A GitHub repository containing a sample project initialized with Git and any necessary configuration files (e.g., .gitignore). link to the repository [https://github.com/1409e/My_sample_project.git]
-- A reflection on the challenges faced during setup and strategies employed to overcome them.
+- A reflection on the challenges faced during setup and strategies employed to overcome them.1.
+Difficulty finding the right tools and workflows of new languages; Observing the class lecture videos and discussions in groups helped to overcome.
+  2. Configuring .gitignore; Consulting documentation to understand the procedures.
+  3. Setting up MySQL; followed class recordings and reviewing documentation.
+  4. Setting up Docker; Troubleshooting and using You Tube videos.

 #Submission:
 Submit your document and GitHub repository link through the designated platform or email to the instructor by the specified deadline.